nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * Filters an appointment with specific `NRIC`, `DATE` or `TIME`
 * If invalid parameters, error detailing what went wrong will be displayed.
+* For argument concerning TIME, all appointments that start at the given time and later than that are returned.
+* Fetching for TIME without DATE will return all appointments whose start time >= that time on any date.

 ### Clearing all entries : `clear`